Level algebras and $\boldsymbol{s}$-lecture hall polytopes: Characterization of level -lecture hall polytopes

 and we notice that $h_3^\ast >h_1^\ast h_4^\ast$.

-In addition to the characterization of Gorenstein given in Section \ref{sec:Gorenstein}, we can also arrive at a different characterization by considering the following restriction of Theorem \ref{LevelChar}.
+In addition to the Gorenstein characterization given in Section \ref{sec:Gorenstein}, we also arrive at a different characterization by considering the following restriction of Theorem \ref{THM:LEVEL}.

-\begin{corollary} Let $\s=(s_1,s_2,\cdots, s_d)$ and let $r=\max\{\asc(\e) \, : \, \e\in \Ibn \}$.
+\begin{corollary} Let $\s\in\Z_{\geq 1}^n$ and let $r=\max\{\asc(\e) \, : \, \e\in \Ibn \}$.
 Then $\Pbn$ is Gorenstein if and only if for any $\e\in\Ib_{n,k}^{(\s)}$ with $1\leq k <r$ there exists some $\e'\in \Ib_{n,1}^{(\s)}$ such that $(\e+\e')\in \Ib_{n,k+1}^{(\s)}$ and $|\Ib_{n,r}|=1$. \end{corollary} \begin{proof} $\Pbn$ is Gorenstein if and only if $\Pbn$ is level with exactly one canonical module generator.
 The canonical module of $k[\Pbn]$ for $\Pbn$ level has $|\Ib_{n,r}^{(\s)}|$ generators, as this is the leading coefficient of the $h^\ast$ polynomial of $\Pbn$. \end{proof}

-We should note that in general Corollary \ref{secondaryGorenstein} is less computationally useful than Theorem \ref{GorensteinChar}.
-However, it is unexpected that these conditions are equivalent when there exists an index $i$ such that $\gcd(s_{i-1},s_{i})=1$.
-Moreover, Corollary \ref{secondaryGorenstein} has the added benefit of providing a characterization with no restrictions on $\s$.
+We should note that in general Corollary~\ref{secondaryGorenstein} is less computationally useful than Theorem~\ref{GorensteinChar}.
+However, it is unexpected that conditions from Corollary~\ref{secondaryGorenstein} and Theorem~\ref{GorensteinChar} are equivalent when there exists an index $i$ such that $\gcd(s_{i-1},s_{i})=1$.
+Moreover, Corollary \ref{secondaryGorenstein} has the added benefit of providing a characterization with no explicit restrictions on $\s$.

-In the case of $\s\in\Zpos^2$, the conditions of Theorem \ref{LevelChar} must always be satisfied.
+In the case of $\s\in\Zpos^2$, the conditions of Theorem \ref{THM:LEVEL} must always be satisfied.
 Therefore, we have the following result.